-You’ve just arrived on this beautiful island in the Philippines, and (rightly so,) you’re looking for the best places to eat in Siargao.
+You’ve just arrived on this beautiful island in the Philippines, and (rightly so,) you’re looking for the best Siargao restaurants to get over that jetlag — we have you covered!

 In Siargao, you get surf, great weather, super-friendly locals and of course, the delicious Siargao restaurant and cafe scene.
 And man, were we happy with the food!
 Possibly the best food in all of our 3-week trip around the Philippines.